 If your child tells you “I don’t want to,” reflect back and offer empathetic statements such as “I know you don’t want to,” or “it’s hard to give up something we love” and move on.

 Your child may become anxious with the warning of this, but not to worry.

-Like adults, children like to be prepared for upcoming change and get their mind’s wrapped around what’s going to happen (just like we do).
+Like adults, children like to be prepared for upcoming change and get their minds wrapped around what’s going to happen (just like we do).

 Change is hard, but with preparation and awareness, it can be a whole lot easier.

-Repeat the same pep talk in the morning and at bedtime, and change “in three days” to “tomorrow.”
+Repeat the same pep talk the next day at morning and at bedtime, and change “in three days” to “tomorrow.”
 This is happening.
 Don’t try to pitch him on the idea, or convince him of it.
 This is just something that’s happening.
 It’s important that you check yourself and your tone and take deep breaths so you come off as calm and composed when you have these little pep talks.

-Its day three!
+It’s day three!
 Have your child help you gather up his pacifiers.
 Go on a scavenger hunt and ask if your child would like to help.
 We put all Sam’s pacifiers in a plastic ziplock bag.
 Some parents will put them in a backpack or favorite box or some other container.

 Even if your child protests, continue with the plan.
 You’ve set this in motion and there’s no going back.
 At all.
 (Promise yourself this).